thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

 #### Union-find
 The secret to speeding up our unification lies in how we store our type substitution.
 We'll use a [Union-Find](https://en.wikipedia.org/wiki/Disjoint-set_data_structure) data structure to build our type substitution.
 There's a lot that can be said about the union-find, but we're going to skip most of it.
 The union-find is only an important implementation detail of our unification algorithm.
 Union-Find is an efficient way to store disjoint sets of things, for us, that will be sets of types.
 It does this via two operations: union and find.
 Each of our disjoint sets is represented by one of its elements.
 Union merges two sets combining their representatives to form a new representative for the set.
 Find will look up the set a type is a member of and return that set's representative.

 It is not immediately apparent how these two operations will let us implement a type substitution.
-To see how we'll implement our type substitution with union-find, let's revisit some code we brushed over in constraint generation: `unification_table` and `fresh_ty_var`:
+To see how we implement our type substitution with union-find, let's revisit some code we brushed over in constraint generation: `unification_table` and `fresh_ty_var`:
 ```rs
 struct TypeInference {
   unification_table: InPlaceUnificationTable<TypeVar>,